 Now in its fourth edition, The Pioneer MTB Race has earned a name for itself as a top mountain bike event.
 The 6-day event changes course each year, following in the tracks of some of New Zealand's earliest pioneers.
 Organisers say that 2019 will be as challenging as ever with guaranteed stunning landscapes, varied terrain and good doses of single track and epic climbs.
 Add to that, the traditional Kiwi hospitality at the stopover villages set up in breath-taking locations.

 The 2019 course will cover 450kms with 15000m of climbing through back country New Zealand.
 Local and international riders must tackle the race in teams of two, staying no more than 2 minutes apart for the entire race.
 But, while the ride is challenging, the reward is worth it as riders cruise along backcountry trails not usually open to the public and climb to ridgelines with incredible views.
 Competitor numbers are limited so enter early to avoid disappointment.

 Full event info: www.thepioneer.co.nz

-Teeing off early March 2017, the annual ISPS Handa New Zealand Golf Open will be played across two of Queenstown’s best golf courses, Millbrook Golf Resort and The Hills with the former as the premier host.
+Teeing off late February 2020, the annual INew Zealand Golf Open will be played across two of Queenstown’s best golf courses, Millbrook Golf Resort and The Hills with the former as the premier host.